roldanjr/pomatez-website/contents/features/index.md

   - icon: laptop
     heading: Full Screen Breaks
-    description: If enabled, the app will interrupt user and occupy the screen so that the user will be force to take a break.
+    description: If enabled, the app will interrupt the user by occupying the whole screen so that the user will be force to take a break.

   - icon: food
     heading: Special Breaks
-    description: If enabled, user will be able to set some special time when they really need to take a break.
+    description: If enabled, the user will be allowed to set some special time when the user really need to take a break.

   - icon: alert
     heading: Strict Mode
-    description: If enabled, the app will strictly follow user's configuration and prevent user from resetting,pausing and skipping once the timer has started.
+    description: If enabled, the app will strictly follow user's configuration and prevent the user from resetting, pausing and skipping the timer when it has started.

   - icon: moon-outline
     heading: Dark Theme
-    description: If enabled, the app will allow the user to use Dark Mode to reduce eye strain caused by to much glare on too bright colors.
+    description: Allowing the user to use Dark Mode to reduce eye strain and improves visibility for user with low vision and those who are sensitive to bright light.

   - icon: timer
     heading: Timer Animation
-    description: If enabled, the app will allow the user to disable timer progress animation to reduce the CPU usage to the app least required.
+    description: Allowing the user to disable timer progress animation to reduce the CPU usage to the app least required.
 It is really useful for some people.

   - icon: notification
     heading: Desktop Notification